 11:15 to 13:00 hosted by a guest Iyengar yoga teacher, Jane Robertson.

 Hello and welcome.
 Thank you for looking in.
 I started my yoga career by learning Iyengar yoga (from a book) so would like you to get a flavour of this wonderful, established tradition which suffuses my teaching.
 My aim is to introduce you to higher level yoga which will be of benefit to you.

 Named after and developed by B. K. S. Iyengar, this is a form of Hatha Yoga that places emphasis on detail, precision and alignment in the performance of yoga postures and breath control.
 The development of strength, mobility and stability is gained through regular yoga practise.

 The Iyengar method of Yoga may be said to define itself as different from other styles of Yoga by 3 key elements, namely technique, sequence and timing:

 Technique: means that in practice one learns ever finer adjustments in the alignment of how one performs one’s asana and pranayama.

 Sequence: refers to the sequences in which asana and pranayama are practiced.
 For example, by varying which postures are practiced after which, the mental and emotional effects of the practice can be intensified in a manner not otherwise possible in order to bring about changes to the whole being including one’s spiritual evolution.

 Timing: refers to the length of time spent in postures or pranayama.
 Postures cannot be done swiftly or without awareness.
 It takes time to move into a posture and become stable.
 When this has been achieved then one remains stable for some time to intensify the depth of the posture and so extract its benefit.
 Otherwise the potential effects and benefits remain small compared to what is possible.

-The ‘Early Bird’ pass costs £25 if you book before Monday 25th February.
-After that the cost of a pass will be £30.
+The ‘Early Bird’ pass costs £33 if you book before 31st May.
+After that the cost will be £39.

 We look forward to meeting you there.